thePanz/og_forum/README.txt

    -MAKE ALL FORUMS PUBLIC
       Checking this does not mean you can't check the options above.
-However, the effects of any settings made under the above settings will not be appearant unless this feature is later turned off.
+However, the effects of any settings made under the above settings will not be apparent unless this feature is later turned off.
 This is either an easy way to ensure that all forums are always browsable by the public, or may be used to temporarily open the site for something like an 'open house'.
 Turning it off would keep in-tact any settings made before its use.